cxdzc/wifi-credential-exfil/README.md

 <br>

 > [!NOTE]
-> The payload was designed for a Flipper Zero with the classic Rubber Ducky Scripting Language 1.0 to retrieve information using Discord webhooks, but may be used as a regular payload and webhook.
+> The payload was designed for a Flipper Zero using the classic Rubber Ducky Scripting Language 1.0 to retrieve information through Discord webhooks.
+It can also be used as a regular payload with a webhook.

 # ⛔ Prevention
 There are many ways to prevent this hotload attack from occurring.
 A very quick, simple, and temporary way is by deleting "Managed Known Networks" in Settings and to refrain from saving your Wi-Fi passwords.